We need your to HELP to raise $350,000 to build a NEW Tortoise Exhibit! This exhibit is stage two of our three stage plan to update our African Trail.

 Aldabra giant tortoises are primarily herbivores – they eat grasses, leaves, and woody plant stems.
 They can reach 3 to 4 feet in length and can weigh 350 to 500 pounds.
 Males are slightly larger than females.
 Aldabra giant tortoises are currently one of the largest species of tortoise on the planet.
 Some individual Aldabra giant tortoises are thought to be over 200 years of age, but this is difficult to verify because they tend to outlive their human observers.

 Zoo guests are often surprised by the charisma of the tortoise and how his personality draws guests to him.
 And, guests are even more drawn in when they have the opportunity to feed the tortoise.
 Most guests who spend time with an Aldabra Tortoise develop a sense of awe and empathy for these amazing creatures.
 In turn, we anticipate that once guests learn about the danger of extinction of this remarkable animal, they will join in support of the Zoo’s conservation efforts.

 You can build a lasting family legacy here at the Lehigh Valley Zoo!
-For a one-on-one private discussion, contact Doreen Carl, Development Director at 610-799-4171 ext.
+For a one-on-one private discussion, contact Doreen Carl, VP of Fiscal Development at 610-799-4171 ext.
 232 or email firstname.lastname@example.org

 All monetary gifts are 100% tax deductible.

 Funds raised in excess of $350,000 goal will go toward the overall African Trail project.

 Naming opportunities are available!
 For inquiries on naming opportunities or your donation, please contact Doreen Carl, Development Manager at 610-799-4171 ext.
 232 or email email@example.com.

 In conjunction with our Tortoise Exhibit campaign, we now have the Aldabra Tortoise available as part of our ADOPT An Animal program!